afettah/ems/README.md

 The general rule is that two categories cannot be requested for the same period;

+There are exceptions to this rule for auto cancel categories:
 For example, you can have Work Remotely applicable and you want to request Annual leave.

 #### 3. Same Period Rules

 Two categories are considered to be in the same period if their requested date ranges overlap.

 #### 4. TimeOff Request Validation: